 The Duolingo English Test (DET) was designed to make language testing accessible to everyone, wherever they live, and your testing environment plays a big part in that.
 Taking an English test from home is convenient and flexible—but the right setup helps ensure a smooth, secure experience.

 This 7-step guide walks you through how to prepare your space, your equipment, and yourself for success—especially now that the DET includes a secondary camera, room scan, and ear scan as part of our standard security check.
+These checks help ensure every Duolingo English Test score is reviewed fairly and can be certified without delays.

 1. Choose a quiet, private, and well-lit space